-Emerging construction technology isn’t just a fad or a fun new toy.
 There are real, practical applications and benefits to modernizing your current processes.
-And if your construction company wants to remain competitive and not be left behind, you’ll need to find ways to integrate new approaches into your strategy and workflows.
+And if your construction company wants to maintain a competitive edge, you’ll need to find ways to integrate new approaches into your strategy and workflows.

 These cutting-edge technologies are drastically changing how the industry operates and how future projects will be completed.